|SCIENTIFIC DISCIPLINARY SECTOR||L-FIL-LET/10|

 d) compare passages from different periods and authors

-e) explain and discuss the topics dealt with in written and oral form with clarity and language properties
+e) explain and discuss the topics discussed in class with clarity and language properties, both in written and oral form

-Attendance is not compulsory, but it is strongly recommended.
-Students who, for justified reasons, expect not to be able to attend at least 50% of the lessons (i.e. at least 27 of the 54 hours of classroom teaching) are required to contact the lecturer by e-mail at the beginning of the course and ask for an alternative examination programme.
-It is also advisable to attend the first lecture, during which the teaching programme and examination methods will be presented.
+Course attendance is not compulsory, but warmly recommended.
+Students who, for justified reasons, expect not to be able to attend at least 50% of the lessons (i.e. at least 27 of the 54 hours of classroom teaching) are required to contact the teacher by e-mail at the beginning of the course in order to agree on an alternative examination programme.
+It is also recommended to attend the first lesson, during which the teaching programme and the exam rules will be presented.

 Bibliography for attending students